CounterpartyXCP/Documentation/Installation/federated_node.md

 * **Docker**: If using OS X Yosemite or higher, we recommend to [install Docker for Mac](https://docs.docker.com/engine/installation/mac/).
 For Older Macs, [install Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_mac/).
 * **Git**: Make sure `git` is installed.
 If not, install it from [here](https://git-scm.com/download/mac) (note that if using Docker Toolbox, it will install it by default).

-If using Docker Toolbox, launch the "Docker Quickstart Terminal" when done, and continue this guide using that.
-If using Docker for Mac, launch the "Docker" application and allow it to set itself up.
-If using Docker Toolbox, please also follow the [important note above](#docker-toolbox-note).
+If using **Docker for Mac**, launch the "Docker" application and allow it to set itself up, then open a terminal prompt.

+If using **Docker Toolbox**, launch the "Docker Quickstart Terminal" once installation finishes, and follow the instructions on resizing your VM [above](#docker-toolbox-note).

 ### Linux